“Pass the potatoes . . . and while you’re at it, where’s your will?”

-Knowing if your family members have life insurance, a will, plans or funds for long term care, as well as topics surrounding a living will (i.e. do they want a ‘do not resuscitate’ order if the worst were to happen?) are great ones to regularly bring up, so everyone is on the same page well before anything happens.
+Knowing if your family members have life insurance, a last will and testament, plans or funds for long-term care, as well as topics surrounding a living will (i.e. do they want a ‘do not resuscitate’ order if the worst were to happen?) are great ones to regularly bring up, so everyone is on the same page well before anything happens.

 That said, because these topics aren’t easy to discuss, they’re often left unaddressed, leaving relatives confused, scrambling, and potentially arguing after your loved one is gone.
 Here are some of the best ways to seize the moment and talk with your parents about their estate.